ravendb/docs/version_2/docs/Intro/basic-concepts.markdown

 ﻿# Basic concepts

 RavenDB is a database technology based on a client-server architecture.
-That is to say, data is being stored on a server instance, and data requests from one or more clients are made to that instance.
+Data is stored on a server instance and data requests from one or more clients are made to that instance.

 Requests to the server are made using the [Client API](../client-api) available to any .NET or Silverlight application, or by [directly accessing the server's RESTful API](../http-api).